typelevel/typelevel.github.com/posts/2018-06-27-optimizing-tagless-final-2.md

 ### Refining the API

-As you were able to tell the implementation of our transformation from the standard interpreter to the optimized interpreter is already quite complex and that is for a very very simple algebra that doesn't do a lot and even then, I initially wrote an implementation that packs everything in a single `StateT` constructor to avoid the overhead of multiple calls to `flatMap`, but considered the version I showed here more easily understandable.
+As you were able to tell the implementation of our transformation from the standard interpreter to the optimized interpreter is already quite complex and that is for a very very simple algebra that doesn't do a lot.
+Even then, I initially wrote an implementation that packs everything in a single `StateT` constructor to avoid the overhead of multiple calls to `flatMap`, but considered the version I showed here more easily understandable.
 For more involved algebras and more complex programs, all of this will become a lot more difficult to manage.
 In our last blog post we were able to clearly separate the extraction of our information from the rebuilding of our interpreter with that information.
 Let's have a look at if we can do the same thing here.